 British porcelain got its start around 1770 when kaolin clay was found in Cornwall, England.
 In about 1880, the English made those ceramics lighter in weight, more translucent, and stronger by adding ground bone ash from farm animals to the wet clay, according to Antiques 101 by Frank Farmer Loomis IV.
-By 1842, Spode was one of the factories operating in the England making “bone china,” along with Coalport, Wedgwood, Worchester, and a number of others.
+By 1842, Spode was one of the factories operating in England making what is known as “bone china,” along with Coalport, Wedgwood, Worchester, and a number of other companies.

 A Brief History of Spode